manassehgitau/TubeFlix/README.md

    cd TubeFlix
    code .
    ```
-5. To run the project
-      ```baseh
-      npm run dev
-      ```

 ## Usage

 To run the project locally use the following steps
+- create you account in the [TMDB site](https://www.themoviedb.org/login)
 - start a live server of the project locally on your machine
+- replace the API keys and read token with your own using the .env file
-- run the localhost of the project on your preferred project to render the HTML file
+- run the project using the npm localhost since it is using vite
+    ### To run the project
+       ```bash
+       npm run dev
+       ```

 ## Development Roadmap